JohannesKahl/be.shell/README.md

     ./be.installer -p Vertex

-*Note* By default the script will ask if you want to backup your current config and theme, this functionality can also be invoked with:
+**NOTE:** By default the script will ask if you want to backup your current config and theme, this functionality can also be invoked with:

     ./be.installer -b